-Communication.
-Briefly, what enables communication is the brain.
+One of the most critical reasons why humans are concerned with creating spaces with good acoustics is communication.
 The study of how we hear is called psycho-acoustics.
 Our perceptual system is fascinating.
-Some of the processing that humans do to a sound stimulus is impossible to replicate.
+Some of the processing that humans do with a sound stimulus is impossible to replicate.
 When two people are in physical proximity to each other, they can carry on a conversation even in a poor acoustical environment, such as when the noise of a crowd of screaming sports fans is louder than the sound of a friend talking in the next seat.
-The conversation may be poor and require some repeating, however, it occurs.
-Less obvious psychological effects can include negative educational impacts, safety concerns, or general discomfort in a social environment.
+The conversations intelligibility may be poor and require some repeating, however, it occurs.
+Less obvious psychological effects of poor acoustics, however, can include negative health impacts, developmental or educational impacts, safety concerns, or general discomfort in a social environment.

-Poor acoustics are linked to such ailments as:
+Poor acoustics are linked to such health-based ailments as:

 + Digestive Issues